JayEh/collaborative-agent-systems/README.md

 ## Practical Steps for Implementing Collaborative Agent Systems

-Acknowledge Limitations: Understand the boundaries of agents.
-Harness Creativity: Tap into the agents' generative capabilities for brainstorming.
-Ground in Reality: Always verify outputs, ensuring they align with factual data.

-To effectively implement roles, functions, behaviors, SOPs, and knowledge sharing within the MetaGPT framework, a practitioner should adhere to the following logical progression:
+To effectively implement roles, functions, behaviors, SOPs, and knowledge sharing within the framework, a practitioner should adhere to the following logical progression:

 **Creating Roles**:
 - Define specialized role classes by inheriting from the base Role class.
 - Each role class should encompass attributes like name, profile, goal, constraints, and description.
-- Use natural language descriptions to initialize roles within the MetaGPT framework.
+- Use natural language descriptions to initialize roles within the framework.
 - Ensure the descriptions meticulously define the responsibilities and constraints of each role.
 - _Documentation Tip_: Maintain a centralized role directory for clarity and easy reference.